Mountjoy Square: Development of the square

-In 1802, Parliament passed legislation to govern the election of commissioners for Mountjoy Square on a yearly basis.
+In 1802, Parliament passed the Mountjoy Square (Dublin) Improvement Act 1802 (42 Geo.
+3. c. xxxiv) to govern the election of commissioners for Mountjoy Square on a yearly basis.
 Commissioner were drawn from residents of the square, and included Joseph Napier, Jacob Owen, James Whiteside, and William Trench, 3rd Earl of Clancarty In the late nineteenth century the park that forms the beating heart of the square was closed to all but the square's residents.
 Calls from Sir Charles Cameron to throw open the park to the public were rebuffed by the commissioners who called Cameron's open letter an 'audacious proceeding.'
 The residents' resistance to the attempt to 'provide an additional lung for congested Dublin' were so fierce that The Lancet wrote that despite the park's small size it 'seems sufficient for an Irish battlefield in the holidays.'
 The park was subsequently opened to the public in the twentieth century.

 In 1939, a plebiscite of local ratepayers rejected a proposal to change the name of the square.